INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Ontology refers to the aspects of reality described by semantically interpreted sentences believed to be true, especially belief due to experience or systematic empirical testing.
 This is the thesis of ontological relativity.
 Ontology is typically of greater interest to philosophers than to linguists.

 Semantics is knowledge of reality; ontology is reality as known.
 Semantics is the perspectivist signification of reality; ontology is the aspects of reality signified by semantics.
-Ontology is the aspect of mind-independent reality that is cognitively captured by the perspective revealed by the semantics.
+Ontology is the aspect of mind-independent reality that is cognitively captured with the perspective revealed by the semantics.

 1.05 Classification of Functional Topics